Research Conflict of Interest

 Public Access Requests

 PHS requirement to make reportable financial conflicts of interest available to the public; Note such requests to be submitted via the Research Compliance website.
-Please do not respond directly to information.
-Forward requests to email@example.com
+Please do not respond directly to requests for information.
+Forward requests to firstname.lastname@example.org

 Any questions concerning COI disclosures in relation to awards or proposals or disclosures required for grant applications please contact your OSP Grants Officer or email@example.com or your Department Research Administrator.